PenguinOfWar/campaign-monitor/README.md

 ## Creating the Signup form

 You can put the Campaign Monitor signup form on any front-end page.
 Add the Campaign Monitor Signup Form component to a page or layout.
-Click the added component and paste your Campaign Monitor list identifier in the **MailChimp List ID** field.
+Click the added component and paste your Campaign Monitor list identifier in the **Campaign Monitor List ID** field.
 Close the Inspector and save the page.

 The simplest way to add the signup form is to use the component's default partial and the `{% component %}` tag.
 Add it to a page or layout where you want to display the form: